 Digitalization and Mapping Initiatives

 Digitalization and mapping initiatives are playing an increasingly important role in the management and promotion of the mountains in Greece.
-Geographic Information Systems (GIS) are being used to create detailed maps of mountain regions, including information on topography, vegetation, water resources, and infrastructure.
+So geographic Information Systems (GIS) are being used to create detailed maps of mountain regions, including information on topography, vegetation, water resources, and infrastructure.
 These maps are essential for planning and managing tourism, conservation, and infrastructure development.

 Digital platforms and mobile apps are also being developed to provide visitors with information on hiking trails, accommodation options, and local attractions.
 These tools can enhance the visitor experience and promote sustainable tourism practices by providing real-time information on trail conditions, weather forecasts, and environmental regulations.